The LEGO® bricks I have at home don’t have gears or motors or pulleys. What type of LEGO® pieces are you using?

 LEGO® WeDo 1.0 (Ages: 6½ – 9)

 Description: This is a very simple building and programming camp geared toward the younger LEGO® fans.
 We will be building LEGO® animals such as lions, alligators, monkeys, a soccer player and goalie, a spinning top.
 Then using laptops and very simple drag and drop icons, kids will program their models to move or make noises.
 If you’ve taken WeDo camps before the summer of 2017, this was the camp we offered.
+NOTE: Will not be offered Summer 2018.

 LEGO® WeDo 2.0 (Ages: 7 – 10)